laciKE/intelmq/docs/user/bots.md

 ### Fake <div id="intelmq.bots.experts.fake.expert" />

 Adds fake data to events.
-Currently supports setting the IP address and network.
+It currently supports two operation methods:

-For each incoming event, the bots chooses one random IP network range from the configured data file.
+* Setting the IP address and network
-It set's the first IP address of the range as `source.ip` and the network itself as `source.network`.
+* For any Event field, set the value to a random item of a user-defined list (mode `random_single_value`)

-To adapt the `source.asn` field accordingly, use the [ASN Lookup Expert](#asn-lookup).
+For a detailed description of the modes, see below.

 **Module:** `intelmq.bots.experts.fake.expert`